Updated December 26, 2019

 So Why Do They Cover Marriage and Family Therapy as a Procedure code only?

 Understanding The claims department process

 Back to John and Sheila…The claim is probably submitted electronically, and the processors in the claims department of John’s insurance company reviewed the claim to insure accuracy in reporting and to determine if the treatment identified falls within the scope of the contract (“the insurance policy”).

 They do not consider your marriage counseling to be a "medical necessity."

 So because John and Sheila came in for help in managing their marriage, fights, or their sexual issues, the appropriate code is Z63.0 Relationship Problems.

 When the processor at the insurance company reviewed this claim (or more likely their computer program does…), they send a letter stating that the claim will not be paid because it falls outside of the scope of the member’s contract.
 They do not consider John and Sheila’s marriage counseling to be a medical necessity.

 Having taught the DSM in a Marriage and Family Therapy program, I know the literature.
-Z-codes are just as serious and the distress is just as great, as other codes in the DSM/ICD-10.
-However, this bias against the use of Z-codes are almost universal.
+Z-codes are just as serious, and the distress is just as great, as other codes in the DSM/ICD-10.
+However, this bias against the use of Z-codes is almost universal.
 They are treated as somehow “less problematic” than other diagnostic categories.
 This is, again, unfortunate.